 devices they use

-Attributes give you a holistic view of your customers, and they serve as a great starting point for dynamic personalization and segmentation.
+Attributes give you a holistic view of your customers and serve as a great starting point for dynamic personalization and segmentation.

-You get a multidimensional view of your customers' behavior throughout their journey with event data.
+Event data gives you a multidimensional view of your customers' behavior throughout their journey so you can send relevant content.

-📊 Metadata - Metadata is data about data.
-It's descriptive data about products and services that make your brand stand out from your competitors.
-You can gain customer-specific insights and create individualized experiences that deliver even more value to your audience with metadata.
+Metadata is data about data.
+It's descriptive data about products and services that make your brand stand out from competitors.
+With metadata, you can gain customer-specific insights and create individualized experiences that deliver even more value to your audience.

-You can segment your email list and send personalized and relevant email campaigns using the data you've collected.
+Using the collected data, you can segment your email list and send more personalized and relevant email campaigns.